apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 to S3.
 Each of these dataflows should then use a separate Consumer Group for Kafka, which will result in each dataflow getting a copy of the same data.

-#### Merging Not Supported
+#### Support for Merging May Be Limited

-Because data in Stateless NiFi transits through the dataflow synchronously from start to finish, use of Processors that require multiple FlowFiles, such as MergeContent and MergeRecord, will not succeed.
-Instead, the Processor will continually be triggered to run with only a single FlowFile in its queue.
-Since that FlowFile will generally not be enough to fill a 'Bin' in MergeContent or MergeRecord, the FlowFile will remain in the queue.
-Stateless will continue to trigger the processor until the FlowFile is merged by itself (due to Processor's Max Bin Duration being reached).
+Because data in Stateless NiFi transits through the dataflow synchronously from start to finish, use of Processors that require multiple FlowFiles, such as MergeContent and MergeRecord, may not be capable of receiving all of the data that is necessary in order to succeed.
+If a Processor has data queued up and is triggered, but fails to make any progress, the Stateless
-If no Max Bin Duration is configured, it will trigger continually without making progress.
+Engine will trigger the source processor again in order to provide additional data to the Processor.

+However, this can lead to a situation in which data is continually brought in, depending on how the Processor behaves.
+To avoid this, the amount of data that may be brought into a single invocation of the dataflow may be limited via configuration.
+If the dataflow configuration limits the amount of data per invocation to say 10 MB, but MergeContent is configured not to create a bin until at least 100 MB of data is available, the dataflow will continue to trigger MergeContent to run, without making any progress, until either the Max Bin Age is reached
+(if configured) or the dataflow times out.

+Additionally, depending on the context in which Stateless is run, triggering the source components may not provide additional data.
+For example, if Stateless is run in an enviornment where data is queued up in an Input Port and then the dataflow is triggered, subsequently triggering the Input Port to run will not produce additional data.

+As a result, it is important to ensure that any dataflows that contain logic to merge FlowFiles is configured with a Max Bin Age for MergeContent and MergeRecord.

 #### Failure Handling